jahed/react-dojo/docs/source/session-1.md

 ```

 Here we're using some pre-defined configuration to transform the previously mentioned syntax.
 We're also using the [`transform-runtime`](https://babeljs.io/docs/plugins/transform-runtime/) plugin which has various conveniences which you can read up on [here](https://babeljs.io/docs/plugins/transform-runtime/).

+## Webpack

+Webpack is a module bundler.
+It takes our source code and bundles it into a single entry point.
+This allows us to modularise our code using ES2015 modules while maintaining compatibility in web browsers.
+It also reduces the number of requests we make to grab our assets from the client-side.

+To do this, Webpack takes our source code and takes it through multiple transformations.
+There are two phases to these transformations: Loaders and Plugins.

+> Note: We'll be using Webpack 1.x.
+Webpack 2.x has been released as of writing but for our needs, they aren't too different.

+#### Loaders

+The first step of the pipeline are the loaders.
+Loaders define how a file should be read, they essentially take arbritrary input as text and resolve to JavaScript as text.
+So, for example, a text file can be wrapped in double quotes to become Javascript strings.

+We'll be using the following loaders:

+#### babel-loader

+#### json-loader

+#### sass-loader

+#### css-loader

+#### style-loader

+#### file-loader